What is a clean room?

 Clean room classification – ISO Class

-This refers to the level of cleanroom particulate cleanliness based on a number of airborne particles of a certain size per cubic metre.
+This refers to the level of cleanroom particulate cleanliness based on many airborne particles of a specific size per cubic metre.
 ISO 8 is the starting cleanroom level.
-A sterile cleanroom for the pharmaceutical industry will need to achieve ISO 5.
-Classes better than ISO 5, that is ISO 4 are generally only required for the electronics industry.
+For example, a sterile cleanroom for the pharmaceutical industry will need to achieve ISO 5.
+Classes better than ISO 5, ISO 4 are generally only required for the electronics industry.

 Clean room classification – Annex 1 or ISO?

-The classification of 100, 10,000, and 100,000 normally refers to the withdrawn FED-STD-209 E Airborne Particulate Cleanliness Classes in Cleanrooms and Clean zones which was cancelled on November 29, 2001 by the U.S. General Services Administration (GSA).
+The classification of 100, 10,000, and 100,000 particulates per cubic foot refer to the withdrawn FED-STD-209 E Airborne Particulate Cleanliness Classes in Cleanrooms and Clean zones cancelled on 29 Nov 2001 U.S. General Services Administration (GSA).

 This was superseded by International Standard ISO 14644, Cleanrooms and controlled environments-Part 1: Classification of air cleanliness, and Part 2: Specifications for testing and monitoring to prove continued compliance with ISO 14644-1.